|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Hillsborough, NC 27278

-Various habitats in the 124 acres of land surrounding the highest point in Orange County (elev.
+Various habitats in the 190 acres of land surrounding the highest point in Orange County (elev.
 867 feet) support species that are rare and significant in the region.
-The natural area offers education and events, fishing and hiking.
+More than three miles of hiking trails take you to the Eno River, an abandoned quarry and an overlook, and there are two fishing ponds at the front of the park.
+The natural area offers education and events, fishing, hiking and picnicking.
+Click on the photo for more information.

 Pettigrew State Park